ZyphenVisuals/sorting_paper/results/README.md

 # Warning

-Don't remove this folder, it needs to exist in order for the program to have a place to output to.
+This folder contains the final results used in my paper.
+The files are safe to remove, however do not remove this folder, it needs to exist in order for the program to have a place to output to.

 # Structure